Twitter permanently suspends My Pillow CEO for election misinformation

 By Bhargav Acharya

-Jan 26 (Reuters) - Twitter Inc TWTR.N has permanently suspended the account of My Pillow chief Mike Lindell for repeated violations of the company's policy on election misinformation, the social media firm said late on Monday.
+Jan 26 (Reuters) - Twitter Inc TWTR.N has permanently suspended the account of My Pillow chief executive Mike Lindell for repeated violations of the company's policy on election misinformation, the social media firm said.

-Lindell, a devout supporter of former U.S. President Donald Trump, financed post-election protest movements in a bid to overturn the election win of President Joe Biden.
+Lindell, a devout supporter of former U.S. President Donald Trump, in a phone interview with Reuters on Tuesday pushed back at Twitter's reasons for the suspension, saying Twitter is "trying to destroy Mike Lindell - my reputation and my integrity."

-Lindell used his personal Twitter account, which had nearly half a million followers before being suspended, and the company's account to spread unsubstantiated claims of widespread voter fraud in the presidential election.
+Lindell used his personal Twitter account, which had nearly half a million followers, and the My Pillow company's account to spread unsubstantiated claims of widespread voter fraud in the Nov.
+3 election in which Democrat Joe Biden defeated Republican Trump.

-Courts have rejected such baseless claims, even as Trump and his supporters continued to falsely allege there being voter fraud.

-Lindell repeatedly violated the company's civic integrity policy, due to which he was suspended, a Twitter spokesperson said in an emailed statement.
-Twitter had permanently suspended Trump from its platform earlier this month.
+Lindell was suspended for repeatedly violating the company's civic integrity policy, Twitter said in a statement late on Monday.
+It is not clear which of Lindell’s tweets led to the ban.

 A self-described former cocaine addict and alcoholic who says he found sobriety through Christianity, Lindell helped sponsor a two-week March for Trump bus tour that ended in Washington on Dec.
 14 and spoke at five stops.

-He told Reuters a fortnight ago that he did not help finance subsequent trips to promote the Jan.
-6 rally that devolved into riots as supporters of Trump stormed through the U.S. Capitol. []
+He said a fortnight ago that he did not help finance subsequent trips to promote the Jan.
+6 rally that devolved into riots as supporters of Trump stormed the U.S. Capitol while lawmakers were certifying the election results.

 But the Capitol riots that left five people dead, did not change his views on contesting the election.